mistydemeo/tigerbrew/share/doc/homebrew/Formula-Cookbook.md

 ## Specifying gems, Python modules etc. as dependencies

-Homebrew doesn’t package already packaged language-specific libraries.
+Tigerbrew doesn’t package already packaged language-specific libraries.
 These should be installed directly from `gem`/`cpan`/`pip` etc.

 If you're installing an application then please locally vendor all the language-specific dependencies: